bbrownekianda/docs/fields/input/textbox.md

       ​		**Placeholder** - placeholder text that can help the user to know what to fill out in the text box

-      ​	If you choose b) Multiple lines of text then the following options are visible:
+      If you choose b) Multiple lines of text then the following additional options are visible:

       ​		**Control type** - options are a) Text b) Password